 When you are working with rings, consider the fact that they may feature large, reflective stones that do not always look perfect in any light.
 Make sure to observe the current lighting situation to see where the best light is in the location.
 Look for natural light from the sun, or bright lights if you are in a location without natural light.
 If you are shooting with a macro lens, you may need more light available to ensure that the rings are in focus and sharp.

-Tip: Try using the flashlight from your phone to light the rings.
-This can be a great alternative if you are in a time crunch and do not have time to use an off-camera flash.
+Try using the flashlight from your phone to light the wedding rings.
+This can be a great alternative if you are in a time crunch and do not have time to use an off-camera flash or any other light sources.